run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 !!!
 Limitation
     When you log in, you do so in the context of a specific cluster.
 When you switch to a different cluster, you will be prompted to log in to that cluster.

-## Prerequisites

-As described [here](./prerequisites.md#openshift), the OpenShift cluster that is hosting the new Run:ai cluster must be configured to the same IdP as the OpenShift cluster hosting the control plane.

 ## Configuration
 The exact configuration details must be worked together with Run:ai customer support.